Global and Local Semantic Completion Learning for Vision-Language Pre-training: Introduction

 In a nutshell, our contributions are four-fold.
 (1) To enhance the global-local alignment of global representations, we propose a new pre-training task called masked global semantic completion (MGSC), which recovers missing semantic information from unmasked data, promoting learning more representative global features.
 (2) Furthermore, we propose masked local token completion (MLTC) to enhance the local-local alignment of vision and text tokens.
-(3) We design an adaptive vision encoder, which can transfer multimodal pre-training knowledge between images and videos readily.
-(4) We conduct multiple vision-language downstream tasks to demonstrate the generalization of global and local semantic completion learning (GLSCL), including visual question answering, visual reasoning, image-text retrieval, and video-text retrieval.
+(3) We manually annotate a validation benchmark ALIGN-BENCH to quantitatively demonstrate the effectiveness of the proposed GLSCL on cross-modal alignment.
+(4) We design an adaptive vision encoder, which can transfer multimodal pre-training knowledge between images and videos readily.
+(5) We conduct multiple vision-language downstream tasks to demonstrate the generalization of global and local semantic completion learning (GLSCL), including visual question answering, visual reasoning, image-text retrieval, and video-text retrieval.
 Our model achieves state-of-the-art performance based on a similar pre-training data scale.
+Compared to some existing similar models, our model also gains the best results on ALIGN-BENCH.
 Our code is available at https://github.com/IIGROUP/SCL.